 1. Using Google Webmaster Tools, find broken inbound links from authoritative website pages and 301 re-direct them to on-topic, relevant and popular website pages.

-2. Use keyword research to find popular, semantically-related keyword phrases and use Screaming Frog spider to optimise Meta Titles & Descriptions (within character parameters for desktop, mobile and tablet) on the most viewed website pages that, don’t have high organic landing page visit quantities.
+2. Use keyword research to find popular, semantically-related keyword phrases and use Screaming Frog spider to optimize Meta Titles & Descriptions (within character parameters for desktop, mobile and tablet) on the most viewed website pages that, don’t have high organic landing page visit quantities.

 3. Set up personal and Google+ Local Business pages, and: